OrionJoshi/Complexity_Of_Algorithm/README.md

 - The programming language chosen to implement the algorithm.
 - The quality of the complier.
 - The speed of the computer on which the algorithm to be executed.

+#### Space Complexity

+The space complexity of an algorithm or a computer program is the amount of memory space required to solve an instance of the computational problem as a function of characteristics of the input.
+It is the memory required by an algorithm to execute a program and produce output.

+Similar to time complexity, `space complexity` is often expressed asymptotically in big O notation,Whenever a solution to a problem is written some memory is required to complete.
+For any algorithm memory may be used for the following:

+- Variables (This include the constant values, temporary values).
+- Program Instruction.
+- Execution.

+Sometime `Auxiliary Space` is confused with `Space Complexity`.
+But `Auxiliary Space` is the extra space or the temporary space used by the algorithm during it's execution.

+    Space Complexity = Auxiliary Space + Input space